Trump again attacks media at campaign-style rally in Florida

-President Donald Trump at a rally in Florida Saturday again ripped the media as "fake news" and repeated promises to repeal Obamacare in an event that appeared little changed from the rallies he gave on the campaign trail.
+President Donald Trump at a rally in Florida Saturday again ripped the media as "fake news" and renewed pledges on Obamacare and border security in an event that appeared little changed from the rallies he gave on the campaign trail.

 "They just don't want to report the truth," Trump told the crowd of around 9,000 in Melbourne, calling the media as "part of the problem" and "part of the corrupt system."